-Roger Rosenthal, JD, Executive Director, Migrant Legal Action Program Empowering Outreach Workers to Engage in Farmworker Health Research: Development of a Web-Based Tool Track: Research Room:
+Roger Rosenthal, JD, Executive Director, Migrant Legal Action Program

+Empowering Outreach Workers to Engage in Farmworker Health Research: Development of a Web-Based Tool Track: Research

+Room: Flamboyán

 Farmworker health outreach workers or community health workers (CHWs) are a bridge between researchers and farmworkers.
 CHWs have not traditionally been involved in the prioritization and design of research studies.
-This session will focus on the development of a web-based tool for outreach workers that empowers them to effectively partner with researchers to develop and implement farmworker health research projects.
-Additionally, the tool aims to build CHWs confidence in recruitment, data collection, and reporting.
-Utilization of this bilingual website dedicated to farmworker CHWs will allow them to understand and evaluate research projects that they may be invited to participate in by researchers or may propose to researchers.
+This session will focus on the development of a web-based tool for CHWs that empowers them to effectively partner with researchers to develop and implement farmworker health research projects.
+Additionally, the tool aims to build CHWs' confidence in recruitment, data collection, and reporting.
+Utilization of this website dedicated to farmworker CHWs will allow them to understand and evaluate research projects that they may be invited to participate in by researchers or may propose to researchers.
 The foundation for this tool is a survey of CHWs conducted at the 2017 East Coast Migrant Stream Forum.
 During the session, we will review the content of the website and discuss the risks and benefits of engaging in farmworker health research.
 We will solicit feedback from the CHWs and researchers in attendance to improve the website for its intended audience of CHWs.
-Additionally, we will demonstrate and provide opportunities for practice accessing existing farmworker health research findings.
-By the end of this session, participants will be able to:
+Additionally, we will provide opportunities for practice using the website in the context of an example research project.